Answer the the following question: Is Argentium

 c) a Superhero

 If you answered c, you are right!
-Argentium is superhero sterling silver, capable of creating beautiful jewelry without firescale or tarnishing.
+Argentium is a superhero sterling silver, capable of creating beautiful jewelry without firescale that’s tarnish resistant.
 How does it do this, you ask?

 Traditional sterling silver is 92.5% silver and 7.5% copper.
 When it is heated, oxygen molecules can pass through and cause the copper to oxidize.
 When this occurs below the surface, it is called firescale .
 When the same chemical reaction occurs on the surface without the heat, it’s called tarnish.
 Either way, it’s a pain in the (fill in whatever body part you want!).
-Argentium is 93.5% silver, 5.5% copper, and 1% germanium.
+Argentium (a trade marked and guaranteed sterling silver) is 93.5% silver, about 5.5% copper, and about 1% germanium.
 When Argentium is heated, germanium oxide forms as a transparent, protective layer on the silver, making it tarnish-resistant.
 Additionally, this layer of germanium oxide prevents firescale by oxidizing preferentially to the copper.
 That just means that it oxidizes first!
 Germanium oxide is also self-regenerating, which means that the piece is permanently protected from firescale.
 How cool is that!

 Argentium was developed by Peter Johns at the Art and Design Research Institute at Middlesex University in London, England in the 1990’s with the intention of making a silver alloy with increased resistance to tarnishing and firescale.
 In addition, it is more durable and has greater ductility.
 It can also be heat-hardened and has a brighter shine than regular sterling silver.
 Finally, Argentium is made with ethically sourced silver and is hypoallergenic.
 All this, and it doesn’t cost a whole lot more than traditional sterling silver!